-- > Laundry Machinery and Equipment
+- Laundry Machinery and Equipment

-- > Stain Removal
+- Stain Removal

 - Flower Arrangement

 Selection and Designing of Uniforms

 Recommended Books

-S. no Na me Author Publisher
+S. no Name Author Publisher

-1 Hotel housekeeping training manual Sudheer training Tata Mcgraw Hills
+1 Hotel housekeeping training Sudheer training Tata Mcgraw Hills

+manual 1 1 - 1 1 1 1 1

 2 Hotel Housekeeping Operations & G. Raghubalan Oxford university

-Management - A. I 11 press
+Management - A.I press

 3 Professional Management of Thomas J. A. Jones Wiley & sons

-Housekeeping Operations - X-5 W d Salar
+Housekeeping Operations and a second

-DELL BUTT LANGUAGE (PRINCIPLE)

-Course Code HM322

-Course Title Bakery (Practical)

-Type of course Theory

-LTP 200

-Credits 2
+Paul and a state of the state o a landarat

-Course prerequisite +2 with any stream

-Course Objective (CO) This course envisages in helping you to acquire basic skills of Bakery and Confectionery.
+HM322 Bakery (Practical) Theory 200 2 +2 with any stream This course envisages in helping you to acquire basic skills of Bakery and Confectionery.
 The curriculum is designed in a way to stimulate and lay foundation for further training in Bakery and Confectionery.
 It will also enable students to acquire knowledge of commodities used in Bakery / Confectionery, the processing they have undergone, their selection, composition, functions, reaction to heat/baking, refrigeration, chilling and freezing, their interaction with each other and storage.